Residential Policy

 MINIMUM REQUIREMENTS FOR OTHER PROPERTIES REQUESTING TO HOUSE SECOND-YEAR STUDENTS:

-- Require officers (student leaders) to live in the property – this number may vary based on the size of the organization.
+2. Require officers (student leaders) to live on the property – this number may vary based on the organization's size.

 OFF-CAMPUS HOUSING APPLICATION CONTENT

-- Letter of Support from a Cornell recognized advisor or alumni organization
+3. Letter of Support from a Cornell-recognized advisor or alumni organization

-- Identify organization officers, including president, are juniors or seniors and live in the facility
+4. Identify organization officers, including the president, who are juniors or seniors and live in the facility

 IMPORTANT DEADLINES:

-- March 1, 2023: Approved Organizations must complete and submit list of all second-year students (using provided roster) living in organizations facility 2023-2024
+• March 1, 2024: Approved Organizations must complete and submit a list of all second-year students (using the provided roster) living in the organization's facility 2024-2025

-- April 1, 2023: Approved Organizations must complete and submit list of all second-year students (using provided roster) living in organizations facility 2023-2024
+• April 1, 2024: Approved Organizations must complete and submit a list of all second-year students (using the provided roster) living in the organization's facility 2024-2025

-- August 1, 2023: Approved Organizations must complete and submit list of all second-year students (using provided roster) living in organizations facility 2023-2024
+• August 1, 2024: Approved Organizations must complete and submit a list of all second-year students (using the provided roster) living in the organization's facility 2024-2025

 PRESENTATION EXPECTATIONS

-- Each organization should plan to have a PowerPoint presentation and present to the Off-Campus Second Year Exemption Housing Review Committee for 30 minutes, followed by a question-and-answer period for an additional 30 minutes.
+1. Each organization should plan to have a PowerPoint presentation and present it to the Off-Campus Second Year Exemption Housing Review Committee for 30 minutes, followed by a question-and-answer period for an additional 30 minutes.

-- Organizations should plan to present on culture of the organization and how they plan to contribute positively to the second-year experience on campus.
+2. Organizations should plan to present on the organization's culture and how they plan to contribute positively to the second-year experience on campus.

-- Each organization will have at least one officer from the organization and someone from the sponsoring department present.
+3. Each organization will have at least one officer and someone from the sponsoring department present.

 Failure to Comply